dbiir/rainbow/rainbow-evaluate/README.md

 `table.dir` is the directory on HDFS which stores the Parquet files.

+`table.name` is used by *PRESTO*, it should be a table in the database specified by `presto.jdbc.url` in `rainbow.properties`.
+And this table must be stored under `table.dir`.

 `workload.file` is the path of workload file in [Rainbow Core](https://github.com/dbiir/rainbow/blob/master/rainbow-core/README.md).

 `log.dir` is the directory on local fs to store the evaluation results.